tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/自实现 UI 集成方案/群组相关/群组管理（Android）_intl_en.md

 Yes, but since an audio-video group (AVChatRoom) does not support storing message history in the cloud, it cannot pull the messages that were sent when it was disconnected.

 ### 2. Why doesn't the group receive notifications when a user joins or leaves the group?
-Verify the group type:
-- A meeting group (Meeting) does not support member change notifications.
+- Ensure that you have configured IM to deliver group member change notifications in the group system notification configuration in the [IM console](https://console.cloud.tencent.com/im-detail/qun-setting).
-- An audio-video group (AVChatRoom) can receive up to 40 messages per second, and therefore it prioritizes the receiving and sending of high-priority messages and discards messages with the lowest priority first once the frequency limit is exceeded.
+- A group can receive up to 40 messages per second, and therefore it prioritizes the receiving and sending of high-priority messages and discards messages with the lowest priority first once the frequency limit is exceeded.

 ### 3. Why does the unread count of a meeting group (Meeting) remain at zero?
 Meeting groups (Meeting) and audio-video groups (AVChatRoom) are designed for conference and live streaming scenarios respectively, and they do not support the unread count feature.